 This program would not exist without the help of dedicated volunteers.
 Groups gather before each delivery day to pack boxes.
-Volunteers ride County transportation vans to deliver the boxes to each of the families.
+Volunteers ride county transportation vans to deliver the boxes to each of the families.
 In 2016, volunteers delivered 600 boxes to families in need.

 To evaluate the effectiveness of this program, PATH distributes a survey to each family at the end of the summer.
 Along with feeding these families, their goal is to shape cooking habits, and encourage good eating year-round by introducing fresh, local produce and providing nutritious recipes.

-The Food Bank of Central and Eastern NC also sponsors this a similar program by providing breakfast and lunch to partner sites at no cost.
+The Food Bank of Central and Eastern NC also sponsors a similar program by providing breakfast and lunch to partner sites at no cost.

 The area that PATH serves did not qualify for either of these programs, so they started their own.
-If you’d like to start your own program, you can start your planning process with No Kid Hungry’s Summer Meal Planning Framework.
+If you’d like to start your own program, you can start your planning process with No Kid Hungry’s Summer Meal General Information.
 This includes engaging partners, developing goals for your program, identifying tactics to achieve your goals, finding target areas, and creating an assessment tool to make sure your program is effective.
 Check out the resources below for more information.

 You might also try...